sagemath/sagewiki_to_gh-2022-10-10/days17.md

    * Robert Bradshaw & family
    * Craig Citro & family

+If you have any questions about housing, talk to Craig.

+== Travel Info ==

-Travel info: The ferry schedule from Anacortes to Lopez is linked [[http://www.wsdot.wa.gov/Ferries/Schedule/ScheduleDetail.aspx?tripdate=20090914&departingterm=1&arrivingterm=13&roundtrip=true|here]].
+The ferry schedule from Anacortes to Lopez is linked [[http://www.wsdot.wa.gov/Ferries/Schedule/ScheduleDetail.aspx?tripdate=20090914&departingterm=1&arrivingterm=13&roundtrip=true|here]].
+The ferries tend to fill up fast -- make sure to be at Anacortes '''at least''' an hour to an hour and a half early.
+The WSDOT recommends an hour and a half.
+On Lopez, it's more like 30 to 60 minutes.

+== Local Info ==

+[[/localinfo|Here]] is some info about staying and eating on Lopez.